Table of Contents

 Pricey

-The cost of buying, installing, and maintaining home-based purification systems may be on the pricier side.
+The cost of buying, installing, and maintaining home-based purification systems may be expensive.

-Buying plastic bottles is not only expensive in the long run but it also poses some hazard for our environment.
+Buying plastic bottles is not only expensive in the long run, but it also poses some hazards to our environment.

 Purified versus distilled water